Remove Credit Inquiries From Your Credit Reports

 Last Updated: March 21, 2017

-Credit inquiries have been become a hot topic in credit repair lately.
-As you review your credit report, you will notice at the very end of the report there is a section called "Credit Inquiries" or "Regular Inquiries."
-These inquiries were made by companies who pulled your credit report and these inquiries will remain on your credit report for two years.
-You may not recognize their names and you have no idea why they pulled your credit so it may seem a bit unnerving.
-Fear not - we will show you how to remove unauthorized credit inquiries from your credit reports.
-And, we will let you know which credit inquires are bad and which ones do nothing to your credit score.
+Credit inquiries are a hot topic in credit repair these days as it has become more widely known that it's possible to remove them from your credit reports and, in turn, improve credit scores.
+As you review your credit report, you will notice a section at the end of the report called "Credit Inquiries" or "Regular Inquiries."
+These inquiries were made by companies who pulled your credit report, and these inquiries will remain on your credit report for two years.
+You may not recognize their names — and you may have no idea why they pulled your credit — so it may seem a bit unnerving.
+Fear not.
+We will show you how to remove unauthorized credit inquiries from your credit reports.
+And, we will let you know which credit inquires hurt your credit score and which ones don't.

 Is it Important to Remove Credit Inquiries?

-Many people tend to over focus on removing inquiries when their reports are full of late payments, collection accounts, or even a foreclosure.
-In these cases, you might want to hold off on your efforts to remove inquires until after you have successfully removed some of the bigger problems on your credit report.
+Many people tend to overfocus on removing inquiries when their reports are full of late payments, collection accounts, or even a foreclosure.
+In these cases, you might want to hold off on your efforts to remove inquiries until after you have successfully removed some of the bigger problems on your credit report.
 But, if you are tackling your other credit issues, it doesn't hurt to tackle this problem, too.
-On a scale from 1 to 10, with 10 being the worst thing on your report - credit inquiries are a mere 1 on the problem scale.
+On a scale from 1 to 10, with 10 being the worst thing on your report, credit inquiries are a mere 1 on the problem scale.

 What is a Credit Inquiry?